Atakannbal/terraform-aws-infra-blueprint/README.md

 ```

 ## 📝 Overview
 This project provisions a full-stack application infrastructure on AWS using Terraform.
-It emphasizes infrastructure as code, automating the deployment of networking, compute, storage, CI/CD, monitoring, and security resources.
+It focuses on infrastructure as code, automating the deployment of networking, compute, storage, CI/CD, monitoring, and security resources.
 The stack includes a React frontend, Java backend, and PostgreSQL database, all orchestrated with modern AWS and Kubernetes services for scalability and maintainability.

 ## ⚙️ Pre-requisites
 1. 🏗️ Terraform